11 Easy Ways to Save Money on Flights

-Want to know some ways to save money on your next vacation?
+Looking for ways to save money on your next vacation?
 It helps to know the cheapest days to fly.

-As a smart traveler, you understand that paying for airfare is one of your biggest travel expenses.
+You already know that paying for airfare is one of your biggest travel expenses.
 By juggling your travel dates, you can save hundreds each time you book a flight.

 11 Ways to Find Cheap Flights

 By redeeming points and miles to fly, you can save hundreds of dollars per ticket.
 And, when you use points and miles to travel on the cheapest days to fly, you save even more.
-Additionally, co-branded airline cards may provide you with additional perks – including free checked bags, lounge access, and more.
+Some cards might even provide you with additional perks – including free checked bags, lounge access, and more.

 Pick the Cheapest Days to Fly

-Seriously peeps, if you’re flexible with your travel schedule, you can save tons of money.
+Seriously folks, if you’re flexible with your travel schedule, you can save tons of money.
 That’s why we always like to research the cheapest days to fly first.
 Sometimes, you can knock off a few hundred bucks each way!
 Save that money and add it to your vacation budget.
 Better yet, stash it away and take another trip in the near future.

 - Tuesday: When we travel, we almost always have a Tuesday flight included in our plans.
-Think about it.
 Tuesday is neither on the weekend, nor can it be used to extend the weekend like Monday.
 But don’t feel sorry for poor, unloved Tuesday.
 It makes a perfect day for the budget traveler to fly!

 - Wednesday: Along with its lame cousin Tuesday, Wednesday is another boring mid-week day.
 But, for the deal seeker, Wednesday is a great day to save on flights.
-Again, it’s tough to connect Wednesday to a long weekend, so most people would rather avoid it all together.
+Again, it’s tough to connect Wednesday to a long weekend, so most people would rather avoid it altogether.
 But, if you’re flexible with your travel schedule, you can travel Wednesday-Tuesday and save a bundle!

 - Saturday: Who the heck wants to fly somewhere cool, then cut their weekend short and fly home on a Saturday?!?
 People who want to save big money on flights, that’s who!
 Most people aren’t flexible or creative enough to even think about flying on a Saturday.
 That’s why Saturday is almost always one of the cheapest days to fly.